-Name: Lee Bug Huy (Techatut Sukcharoenkraisri)

-Title: Executive Director

-Experience and expertise: Mr Lee is Vice President at the Casino at Star Vegas Casino & Resorts Co, majoring in Chemical Engineering.
+Lee Bug Huy (Techatut Sukcharoenkraisri) Executive Director Mr Lee is Vice President at the Casino at Sta

-Ltd where he has been responsible for developing the model for the slot machine business.
+Mr Lee is Vice President at the Casino at Star Vegas Casino & Resorts Co, Ltd where he has been responsible for developing the model for the slot machine business.
 He has significant experience in gaming and casino management and has previously acted as an executive director of the Company (previously appointed on 1 July 2015).
-Mr Lee holds a BSc
+Mr Lee holds a BSc majoring in Chemical Engineering.